-Therefore, an interesting feature of the game of Figure \ref{tab:GHZ_2} is that with the considered quantum protocol we obtain the optimal fair equilibrium, \emph{i.e,} no other quantum equilibrium, belief-invariant equilibrium, or even communication equilibrium can do better than this protocol in our second GHZ game.
+Therefore, an interesting feature of the game of Figure \ref{tab:GHZ_2} is that with the considered quantum equilibrium we obtain the optimal fair equilibrium, \emph{i.e.,} no other quantum equilibrium, belief-invariant equilibrium, or even communication equilibrium can do better than our equilibrium in this second GHZ game.
 This is a new feature which was not revealed in the two party modified CHSH-game considered in \cite{Pappa15} where optimal fair quantum correlated equilibrium was found, however, for the modified CHSH-game belief-invariant equilibrium, and communication equilibrium can do better than the optimal quantum fair equilibrium.